MakeSchool-Tutorials/outcomes-track-tutorial/P05-Cover-Letters/content.md

 >
 > Use this [checklist](https://docs.google.com/document/d/1FD52I6tKofC1zpZyLWmX1BCQw5WDPkmzimvDSK_E_nM/edit#heading=h.o92llmt36ywl) to further improve your cover letter.
 >
-> When you're done, add a link to your cover letter in the tracker
+> When you're done, add a link to your draft cover letter in the tracker

 # Conclusion